 4) Low-cost clinics do not routinely monitor CO2 levels, ECG, blood pressure and constant body temperature for your pet during surgery.

 A pulse-oximeter is usually the only monitoring device present, revealing heart rate and oxygen perfusion in the blood, which are important.
 But other vital signs can be important too.
 Hypothermia can make recovery long and difficult, ECG readings help determine any heart abnormalities, abnormal CO2 levels can be deadly, and I’ve already explained what low blood pressure can do.
-Again, the the most common reason for not monitoring these things is that the surgery is geared to be as fast as possible and it takes time to gook monitors.
+Again, the most common reason for not monitoring these things is that the surgery is geared to be as fast as possible and it takes time to hook up monitors.
 If your hospital provides these other monitoring devices, the equipment costs money and the trained/certified staff member must be paid to be there, use them and know how to manage any complications.